ten-protocol/foundation/governance-guidelines.md

 * Of the nine Directors, there should not be more than four Directors from any broad classification, based on a model of {infrastructure provider, application developer, end user, academic, market maker, exchange}.
 * Of the nine Directors, there should not be more than four Directors from any continent, based on a model of {North America, South America, Europe, Asia/Australasia}, to ensure geographic diversity.

-In any voting for Directors, candidates will be considered in order of votes received, but if a diversity limit are reached, the candidate breaching the limit will be skipped and the selection moved to the next candidate who does not breach the limit.
+In any voting for Directors, candidates will be considered in order of votes received, but if a diversity limit is reached, the candidate breaching the limit will be skipped and the selection moved to the next candidate who does not breach the limit.
 For example, if the most-popular candidate represents a corporate group, they will occupy the first seat, and if the second-most-popular candidate represents the same corporate group, they will be skipped in favour of the third-most-popular candidate.

 #### 4.5.4 Establishment of the Board
 ##### 4.5.4.1 Pre-Foundation